If you are interested in becoming a mentor, please fill out the application below and also contact Mike Abrams at 618-233-1243 or email@example.com.

 Mentors are volunteers who are at least 21 years of age, with varied cultural, educational, and professional backgrounds, who wish to make a positive impact on the self-esteem of young people in the southwestern Illinois area.
 Mentors commit to spending 1 hour per week with their mentee for a full year.
 The Y is committed to ensuring a safe and caring environment for its youth and will conduct face-to-face screenings as well as provide 15 hours of training to give mentors the tools they need before being matched with a mentee.

 WHO DOES THE PROGRAM SERVE?

-The Reach & Rise® Mentoring Program serves young people from a wide range of ethnic, socioeconomic, and family backgrounds throughout our service area.
+The Reach & Rise® Mentoring Program serves young people from a wide range of ethnic, socioeconomic, and family backgrounds in southwest Illinois.
 The youth are referred to the program because they face a variety of challenges including low self-esteem, poor academic progress, peer difficulties, family conflict, and/or poor decision making.
 The are usually referred byparents, school staff, YMCA staff and staff members at other community-based organizations.
 Y staff will work with the mentors to connect them with children in communities which they are most passionate about serving.

 As part of a national model, the Gateway Region YMCA is one of 38 Ys offering the program.
 Evaluation results have shown the following positive outcomes for the participating youth:

 - Improved ability to get along with others